guibrandalisee/wwatchV2/README.md

 # WIP ---- This APP is still far from complete

-With all of today's streaming services, it's nice to have a place to see all content in one place.
+With all of today's streaming services, it's nice to have a way to see all content in one place.

 Made using <img src="https://user-images.githubusercontent.com/41174096/164372188-82d5700d-8e69-4eb9-a01e-1b6ae7cdcf67.png" style="height: 16px;" alt="TMDB"> API